 The national broadband plan is a Government policy initiative that aims to bring high speed broadband to every premises in the state.
 High speed broadband is defined in the plan as 30Mb/sec always-on broadband.
-The delivery of the plan is broken into two main streams:-
+The delivery of the plan is broken into three main streams:-

 At Government level the NBP is being coordinated by the Department of Communications, Climate Action & Environment (DCCAE), who are carrying out the procurement of the state-intervention provider(s) and the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs (DAHRRGA) who are responsible for rolling out the NBP.